trycom/parse-angular-demo/README.md

 # A Quickstart Boilerplate for Big AngularJS x Parse apps

-An opinionated, battle-tested boilerplate for building large, powerful, serverless apps with AngularJS, Backbone and Parse.
+An opinionated, battle-tested boilerplate for building large, powerful, serverless apps with AngularJS and Parse.

 Built by guys who would rather be coding than [shopping](http://www.getbrandid.com)